mawiseman/episerver-pheonix/src/Phoenix/Feature/MetaData/ReadMe.md

 #### Implement `IHasMetaData`

-On the page that authors should edit Global page scripts, implement `IHasMetaData`
+On the pages that authors can edit Meta Data, implement `IHasMetaData`

 i.e. Your sites `BasePage` that all pages inherit from